zhangyk8/DirMS/README.md

 - [NumPy](http://www.numpy.org/), [Matplotlib](https://matplotlib.org/) (especially the [Basemap](https://matplotlib.org/basemap/) toolkit), [pandas](https://pandas.pydata.org/), [SciPy](https://www.scipy.org/) (A speical function [scipy.special.iv](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.iv.html#scipy.special.iv) is used to compute the modified Bessel function of the first kind of real order; the function [scipy.stats.entropy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.entropy.html) is applied to calculate the entropy of the relative frequencies in the blurring version of our directional mean shift algorithm), [collections](https://docs.python.org/3.6/library/collections.html) (The `Counter` function is used).

 ## Description
-Some high-level descriptions of each python script are as follows:
+Some high-level descriptions of our Python scripts are as follows:

 - **Blurring_DirMS.py**: This script runs the repeated experiments of the directional mean shift algorithm and its blurring version on simulated vMF distributed data sets with one, two, and three modes, repectively (Table 1 in the paper).
 - **Circular_Sim.py**: This script generates all the plots of our simulation study in the circular case (Figure 5 in the paper).